csce215/labs/lab2/README.md

 A few special symbols we may be wondering what they mean:

 * An underlined word like <ins>OPTION</ins>, means that it will be replaced with an appropiate value.
 For example, the <ins>FILE</ins> word should be replaced with the name of a file.
-The <ins>OPTION</ins> word should be replaced with an option like `-l`, `-a`, etc. Information about what this values mean is usually included in the next sections.
+The <ins>OPTION</ins> word should be replaced with an option like `-l`, `-a`, etc. Information about what this values mean is usually included in the next sections of the man page.

 *Pause for questions*

 * The `...` means that the previous value can be repeated multiple times.
 In other words, we could use multiple options on the right side of the `ls` command.
 Also, we could specify multiple files.
-Notice that, even though we can use multiple <ins>OPTIONS</ins> and <ins>FILES</ins>, the <ins>OPTIONS</ins> will always be before the <ins>FILES</ins>.
+Notice that, even though we can use multiple <ins>OPTIONS</ins> and <ins>FILES</ins>, the <ins>OPTIONS</ins> will always be before the <ins>FILES</ins> for the `ls` command.

 *Pause for questions*